Souphanouvong: Anti-colonial movement

-After the Japanese surrendered at the end of World War II, he contacted the Viet Minh to seek their support for Lao independence and against the French colonial rule.
-In Hanoi, he also met with the leader of Viet Minh Ho Chi Minh, who greatly impressed him.
+After the Japanese surrendered at the end of World War II, he contacted the Việt Minh to seek their support for Lao independence against French colonial rule.
+In Hanoi, he also met with the leader of the Việt Minh, Hồ Chí Minh, who greatly impressed him.
 As a result, Souphanouvong joined the Indochinese communist movement and became one of the leaders of the Lao Issara national liberation movement.
 He first served as its provincial chairman in Thakhek, then as foreign minister of the Lao Issara government and commander-in-chief of the Army for the Liberation and Defense of Laos (Armée de libération et de défense lao).

-Unlike other members of the national liberation movement, Souphanouvong believed that Laos could only liberate itself from French rule in alliance with the Viet Minh and wanted Lao Issara and Việt Minh to unite in an Indochina-wide struggle against French rule.
-On 1 November 1945, Souphanouvong signed a Mutual Assistance Agreement between Lao Issara and Viet Minh.
-During the battle of Thakhek on 21 March 1946, Souphanouvong and his forces were defeated by the French and as a result, he was wounded and fled across the Mekong River to Bangkok, Thailand.
+Unlike other members of the national liberation movement, Souphanouvong believed that Laos could only liberate itself from French rule in alliance with the Việt Minh, and wanted the Lao Issara and the Việt Minh to unite in an Indochina-wide struggle against French rule.
+On 1 November 1945, Souphanouvong signed a Mutual Assistance Agreement between the Lao Issara and the Việt Minh.
+During the battle of Thakhek on 21 March 1946, Souphanouvong and his forces were defeated by the French and, as a result, he was wounded and fled across the Mekong River to Bangkok, Thailand.
 There, like other Lao Issara leaders, he remained in exile for the next three years.
-In March 1949 he resigned as foreign minister of the government-in-exile after conflicts over the issue of continued cooperation with the Viet Minh.
+In March 1949 he resigned as foreign minister of the government-in-exile after conflicts over the issue of continued cooperation with the Việt Minh.